-We’re getting closer to the end of our first Friluftsliv Forest Program in southern Vermont.
-It’s been a great experience, and we’re already getting signups for this year’s session.
+We’re getting closer to the middle of our second Friluftsliv Forest Program in southern Vermont.
+It’s been a great experience, and we’re already getting signups for next year’s session.
 This got me thinking about the differences between a long-term residential program like our nine-week guide training and bushcraft semesters at Jack Mountain and the once-a-month yearlong program that the FFP that School Of The Forest offers.

 I spend six months of my year running JMB’s two nine-week programs, and it’s a great experience for instructors and students alike.
 Students get to live with the skills and knowledge they’re learning every day for an extended period of time, and through that gain a deep understanding of those skills, but also get a glimpse into the daily changes in the landscape they’re living on.
 We spend multiple weeks out on our local river systems in canoes, and that gives students a chance to learn a lot about what it means to live out of a canoe effectively, and having multiple trips means that by the time we finish the semester, students have built systems for canoe camping that work for them.
 This, paired with our deep dives into ecological studies and skills for living with the land means a deep personal connection to our ecosystem at the field school.
 It’s an experience that makes the north woods of Maine “home” for many of our students, with some of them even buying property here in Aroostook county and moving up here full time.
 If you can take the time to participate in the spring or fall semester, it’s truly a life-changing experience.